 ACCESS for ELLs® is a standards-based, criterion referenced English language proficiency test designed to measure English language learners' social and academic proficiency in English.
 It assesses social and instructional English as well as the language associated with language arts, mathematics, science, and social studies within the school context across the four language domains.
 The secure full-scale ACCESS for ELLs® assessment will be distributed at no cost to public schools.

-The W-APT™ is modeled after the ACCESS for ELLs®, but their purposes differ in important ways.
+The W-APT™ and MODEL™ are modeled after the ACCESS for ELLs®, but their purposes differ in important ways.
 The W-APT™ and MODEL™ are screening instruments designed to assess English language proficiency primarily to determine eligibility for and placement within an ELL program.
 The ACCESS for ELLs® is an annual assessment designed to assess student progress in achieving English language proficiency.
 For more information on how these tests differ visit: http://www.wida.us/assessment/comparing.aspx.

 All public school districts are required to assess annually all identified English Language Learners (ELLs)/Limited English Proficient (LEP) students in grades K-12 using the ACCESS for ELLs® assessment until the students test as English language proficient.
 This includes all identified students whose parents have refused language support services.
 All LEP students must be tested until they achieve the state prescribed minimum score to be considered English language proficient.

 5. What proficiency level score does a student have to obtain to be considered English language proficient?

 As of January 1, 2014, students who obtain an overall composite proficiency level of 5.0 as well as a reading proficiency level of 4.2 and a writing proficiency level of 4.2 on the annually administered state approved English language proficiency test, ACCESS for ELLs®, are to be considered English language proficient.